FuxiaoLiu/LRV-Instruction/README.md

 </p>

 ## Release
-- [x/x] We will release more data and our finetuned checkpoints for different LMMs.
+- [x/x] We will release more data and finetuned checkpoints for different LMMs.
 - [6/26] 🔥 Our technical report is available on [arxiv](http://arxiv.org/abs/2306.14565).

 ## Contents